 Android Pay was first announced by Google at its 2015 I/O developer conference, and it officially launched a few months later on Sept.
-11, 2015 in the US.
-Android Pay is a successor, kind of, to the older Google Wallet, which is still around but is now used by people to send money to others.
+11, 2015 in the U.S. Android Pay is a successor, kind of, to the older Google Wallet, which is still around but is now used by people to send money to others.
 Android Pay, on the other hand, is a full mobile payment system, designed to let people purchase items and services both online and in the real world.

 How does Android Pay work?

 While Android Pay is mostly used to pay for items in the real world, many Android apps support purchasing products with the service as well.
 Some retailers also support purchasing items via Apple Pay from Google’s Chrome web browser.
-Finally, you can also store and use a number of gift cards and retailer rewards cards on your Android Pay account.
+Finally, you can also store and use a number of gift cards and retailer rewards cards on your account.
 For an additional amount of security, you can set up Android Pay so that, if your phone has a fingerprint scanner, it can be used to verify the payment within the app.
-Android Pay users can also type in a passcode to do the same thing if their don’t have a fingerprint reader.
+Android Pay users can also type in a passcode to do the same thing if they don’t have a fingerprint reader.

 How is Android Pay different from Apple Pay and Samsung Pay?

-The big, and pretty obvious, difference between Android Pay and Apple Pay is that Apple’s service cannot be used on Android phones or watches; it is only available on iPhones and Apple Watch devices.
+The big (and pretty obvious) difference between Android Pay and Apple Pay is that Apple’s service cannot be used on Android phones or watches; it is only available on iPhones and Apple Watch devices.
 Otherwise, it works much in the same way that Android Pay does, as both use NFC hardware to pay for items at POS terminals.

 Samsung Pay is available on a number of recent Samsung-based smartphones, along with its Gear S2 and Gear S3 smartwatches.
 The biggest difference is that Samsung Pay, in addition to supporting NFC-based terminals, can also use Magnetic Secure Transmission (MST) technology.
 Samsung has put in a magnetic coil inside some of its recent Galaxy smartphones, and the field created by that coil, combined with the Samsung Pay app, can be used to transmit payment signals to normal credit and debit card terminals.
 In essence, Samsung Pay make those terminals think they are being accessed by a normal magnetic strip found in credit and debit cards.